 In Pennsylvania, there are no laws regarding a landlord’s right to entry.
 That being said, to avoid harassment suits, most landlords have some kind of entry notification included in their written lease.

 Small claims courts in Pennsylvania will hear disputes involving rent issues and eviction cases up to $12,000.

-If you need help managing your investment properties contact DeSantis Property Management today!
+If you need help keeping track of these laws or managing your investment properties contact DeSantis Property Management today!

 Disclaimer: This blog isn’t a substitute for legal advice from a licensed professional.
 For expert help, kindly consider hiring an experienced property management company.
 A local qualified attorney may also be helpful.